 If you are a visa national, you need to apply for a Standard Visitor Visa before you travel to the UK.
 You will need to provide:

-- Formal documents to show that you have been accepted on a short course or resitting your exam at City, University of London and have enough money to pay your tuition fees and living costs during your stay
+- Formal documents to show that you have been accepted on a short course and have enough money to pay your tuition fees and living costs during your stay or are resitting an exam at City, University of London

 - An original confirmation letter from your School Office (or the Study Abroad team) which confirms your course/exam dates and tuition fees should be acceptable evidence.